DataDog/hiring-engineers/answers.md

 ## Datadog Coding Challenge - Lionel Tesolin

 Hello Datadog, all the consolidated answers of the coding challenge is resumed in this livedoc.
 My approach is to relate each step with in mind an hipotetical customer that might need to replicate the same task.
-I'm aware (and you also are) that Github is a public platform and all forks are accessible by everyone so it can be useful to see how others candidates have answered to the same task.
+I'm aware (and you also are) that Github is a public platform and all forks are accessible by everyone so it is useful and interesting to check what have the others candidates answered to the same challenge.
 Let's start!
 ![alt-text](pictures/troll.gif "Let's start")